parthsr/Heron/Regression on Heron_score/README.md

 - `calculate_scores.py`: Score new data using the trained model

 ## Notes
-- The normalization is dynamic: any new columns with relevant prefixes will be normalized automatically.
-- You do **not** need to keep all intermediate files; only the outputs you care about for future runs or documentation.
+- The model uses Random Forest with feature selection for better accuracy
+- Outliers are handled using the IQR method
+- Interaction features are automatically created to capture complex relationships
+- Data quality metrics are crucial for accurate predictions
-- All outputs are saved in the `Regression on Heron_score` folder for organization.
+- All outputs are saved in the `Regression on Heron_score` folder for organization

 ## Interpreting Outputs
-- **regression_formula.txt**: Shows the full regression equation for `heron_score_latest`.
+- **regression_formula.txt**: Shows the full regression equation for `heron_score_latest`
-- **regression_coefficients.csv**: Lists the coefficient for each feature.
+- **regression_coefficients.csv**: Lists the coefficient for each feature
-- **regression_evaluation.txt**: Shows R² (explained variance), RMSE (root mean squared error), and MAE (mean absolute error) for the model.
+- **regression_evaluation.txt**: Shows R² (explained variance), RMSE (root mean squared error), and MAE (mean absolute error) for the model
+- **feature_importance.csv**: Shows the relative importance of each feature in the Random Forest model

 ## File Structure
 - `Regression on Heron_score/`: All scripts and outputs